billy322/Python/GroundHog/README.md

 NOTE: This will install the development version of Theano, if Theano is not currently installed.

-Neural Machine Translation
+Neural Machine Translation (path = experiment/nmt')
 --------------------------

-See experiments/nmt/README.md
+ 1. Run pre-processing with parallel corpus
+ 2. Set path in state.py
+ 3. Run train.py
+ 4. run sample.py